 “Our country struggles with so many fake products: milk, medicine, antibiotics.
 It is so dangerous for our people.
 Caring about our products and ethics are important.”

 The Protec factory is unique in that it provides an assembly line at a height accessible to people in wheelchairs.
 Vietnam in general is not a disability-friendly country.
 Hoang Na Huong says that most places don’t provide wheelchair access, and that life and finding work can be extremely difficult for people in this situation.

-“Traffic safety is changing, but it requires complex collaboration between many different agencies and organizations.”
+“Traffic safety is changing, but it requires complex collaboration between many different agencies and organisations.”

 The AIP Foundation and Protec are two parts of a solution to motorcycle-related accidents.
-The idea is to not only providing physical protection, but to continue to educate generations of Vietnamese children so that safety measures become ingrained in society as a necessity for anyone who operates a motorcycle on the road.
+The idea is to not only provide physical protection, but to educate generations of Vietnamese children so that safety measures become ingrained in society as a necessity for anyone who operates a motorcycle on the road.

 “We aren’t just a commercial company that sells helmets.
 We really want people to think about wearing them to protect themselves, and not just to avoid fines from the police.”

 AtlasAction: You can make a donation, become a partner or stay connected here to support the AIP Foundation and Protec.

 Greig Craft, Founder and Hoang Na Huong, General Director